Roselyn House School and The RHISE

 Putting relationships first where we have strong relationships and operate as a whole school community where there is connection, inclusion, respect and value for all.

 Maintain clear boundaries and expectations.
 We have to have expectations, routines and structure.
 This is what makes our young people feel safe.
-At Roselyn House School we pride ourselves on nurture and structure.
+At Roselyn House School and The RHISE Service we pride ourselves on nurture and structure.

 We need predictable routines and responses to behaviour which are modelled appropriately.